rocketfellows/vies-vat-validation-php-sdk-interface/README.md

 - `InvalidRequesterInfoServiceException` - exception for api error code `INVALID_REQUESTER_INFO`;
 - `VatBlockedServiceException` - exception for api error code `VAT_BLOCKED`;
 - `IPBlockedServiceException` - exception for api error code `IP_BLOCKED`;
+- `GlobalMaxConcurrentReqServiceException` - exception for api error code `GLOBAL_MAX_CONCURRENT_REQ`, which means: your Request for VAT validation has not been processed; the maximum number of concurrent requests has been reached.
+Please re-submit your request later or contact TAXUD-VIESWEB@ec.europa.eu for further information": Your request cannot be processed due to high traffic on the web application.
+Please try again later;

 ## Contributing.